ARM-software/ebbr/source/chapter4-firmware-media.rst

-When firmware is stored in the ESP, the ESP should contain a directory named ``/FIRMWARE`` in the root directory, and all firmware images and data should be stored in platform vendor subdirectories under ``/FIRMWARE``.
+When firmware is stored in the ESP, the ESP should contain a directory named ``/FIRMWARE`` in the root directory, and all firmware images and data should be stored in platform-vendor subdirectories under ``/FIRMWARE``.

 Dedicated firmware partitions should be formatted with a FAT